-Whether you have a big or a small brand/company, you may have wondered how to set up and run a successful Community Management team – not just any Community Management team, but one that is strategically successful and one that brings value into your business and brand.
+Whether you have a big or a small employer brand/company, you may have wondered how to set up and run a successful Community Management team – not just any Community Management team, but one that is strategically successful and one that brings value into your business and employer brand.
 How you manage your community makes a big difference, as your community is ultimately an extension of your brand.

 However, while there’s a lot written about social media and management tips for Community Managers, there aren’t a lot of resources on the management side of things, strategy, what to expect from Community Management and how to set up the team.

 So, here’s a guideline in Q&A format that covers everything from setting up your Community Management, strategy, pitfalls and beyond:

 Where Do I Start?

 Before you embark on this venture, you need to set your objectives for your Community Management team – basically the whys and hows.
 Your objectives should be in line with your company objectives – so if your main aim is to make money, see how building and nurturing a community can help generate revenue, through influencers, brand ambassadors and the like.

 The size of your community management team should be directly proportional to the size of your community and the roles that the team will be involved in, and should be limited by the budget you decide to allocate.

 For example, you may choose to hire a community for each line of business in your brand (to differentiate Business from Consumer).

 What Should I Look for in a Community Manager?